golden-eagle-it-technologies/anagrams/README.md

 - django and git did not work in mac OS x or windows 10 - Research needed

 #TODOs
-- Test Test
+- Some test unites for views.py
-- have word stats work in apps/anagrams
+- have word stats work in apps/anagrams + DONE
-- have word suggestions work
+- have word suggestions work + DONE
 - adding new words to dictionary feature
 - form javascript check for validity - NONE or space recognition
-- load balancing on server
+- load balancing on server diagram
+- phases diagram
 - presentations completion

 #References